swiftnite/Fortnite-Shop-Sections-Bot/README.md

 # Fortnite Shop Section Bot

+DUE TO CHANGES IN THE WAY EPIC GAMES DO THEIR SHOP SECTIONS, THIS BOT WILL NOT WORK ANYMORE!!

 A Fortnite shop section bot that posts to twitter as soon as they update!
 With several customisable options!

 Sections data may come from [NiteStats](https://nitestats.com/) and Epic Games.
 Other API's can optionally also be used.